poiesic (poh EE sick): Of or relating to creation or production

 Chapter Two

-The security checkpoint at the entrance to Diamond Valley Campus looked like something out of a movie about a military base.
+The security checkpoint at the entrance to Diamond Valley Campus looked like guard shack in a movie.
 Lance Thurgood pulled his beat-up Civic to a stop behind a white pickup truck and watched the guard lean into the driver’s window, clipboard in hand.
-A second guard walked slowly around the truck with a mirror on a stick, checking the undercarriage.
+A second guard circled the truck with a mirror on a stick, checking the undercarriage.

-A mirror on a stick.
-In the middle of nowhere Nevada.
-Lance shook his head and popped open his glovebox to fish out the folder of paperwork HR had sent him.
+Lance shook his head and dug through his laptop bag to fish out the folder of paperwork HR had sent him.
 Badge request form.
 Background check authorization.
 Emergency contact sheet.
 Tax forms.
-More forms he didn’t remember filling out.
 The stack was almost half an inch thick.

 ...